 In a country where the illiteracy rate in some regions is more than 80 percent, the Haiti Outreach Program since 1999 has supported Boucan-Carre's Ecole de San Michel, serving preschool through sixth grade.
-Since the construction of a new facility in 2006, enrollment has grown dramatically from 300 to more than 1000 students and 40 teachers and staff.
+Since the construction of a new facility in 2006, enrollment has grown dramatically from 300 to approximately 1000 students and 40 teachers and staff.
 In March 2017 we celebrated the opening of four new classrooms, funded by our partner St. Anselm parish in St. Louis, to accommodate overcrowding.

 Our Student Sponsorship Program pays for student meals, uniforms, and teacher salaries.
 The program is funded by parishioners of Sacred Heart Cathedral in Knoxville, Tennessee, and St. Kateri Tekakwitha Catholic Church in Tabb, Virginia, as well as individuals, neighboring churches and local businesses.
 With no overhead costs, the Haiti Outreach Program ensures that 100% of all donations go to Haiti.